Fall Soup Recipes

 Ingredients in This Recipe

-7. Crushed tomatoes: Forms the chili base
+7. Crushed tomatoes (1 can, about 14–15 oz): Form the rich chili base

-9. Chili powder: Core chili flavor
+9. Chili powder (1–2 teaspoons): Provides core chili flavor

-10. Smoked paprika: Adds smoky heat
+10. Smoked paprika (1 teaspoon): Adds smoky warmth

 Ingredient Substitutions